 Note there is a short section of steps on this route, taking you over a bridge from one side of the canal to the other, that you will need to take your bike up.
-It consists of approx 15 steps up in total, though there is a ramped alternative over the road/pavement with just a few steps down (approx 6) back onto the canal instead.
+It consists of approx 15 steps up in total with a bike track to wheel your bike up/down, though there is a ramped alternative over the road/pavement with just a few steps down (approx 6) back onto the canal instead.

 Facing the entrance to the Ikon, turn left to head towards Central Square of Brindley Place where the Costa Coffee pavilion is located.
 Head over to the right hand side of the coffee shop towards Sealife Centre and take the passageway to the left of the Sealife centre towards the Birmingham Indoor Arena.